 Silverware or flatware is almost always marked, and you can read silver marks on your tableware or flatware with a keen eye or a magnifying glass, particularly if you know where to look.
-You also need to know how to read the marks if you want to know the type of silver, silverplate, or stainless you have.
+You also need to know how to read the marks if you want to know the type of silver, silverplate or stainless you have.
 Collectors are usually interested in sterling silver, since it is more valuable than most of the silverplate or stainless.
-You may just be interested to know how or where your silverware or flatware is marked.
-Here are some clues.

-Check for PLATE marks.
+Read the marks.
+Check for "Plate" marks.
 Some of the silverplated flatware or silverware is Extra Plate or A-1 Plate.
 This is silverplate, not sterling silver.
 Silverplate has a coating of silver over a metal base that is not silver.
 For this reason, the plate will eventually wear down to the base metal with extensive use.
 Much of the silverplate is older pattern flatware, and matching pieces are a fun collectibles project, particularly if you have an inherited set.

 Look for common makers.
 See if the back is marked Rogers.
 Most Rogers is silverplate, no matter what else it is marked.
 Sometimes it has the pattern name, or Triple Plate, or A-1.
 These are all silverplated flatware or silverware.